 On August 7th, 2022, my team and I unveiled the Pettibone Venus.

-I dedicated this monumental sculpture and the landscaping surrounding it to my friend, the late Richard Haag, the internationally renowned landscape architect who, in 1980 with his wife Cheryl Trivison, designed the Italianate landscape of the property that was formerly our family home and now has been transformed into an event venue and sculpture park called the LaSalle Reserve.
+I dedicate this monumental sculpture and the landscaping surrounding it to my friend, the late Richard Haag, the internationally renowned landscape architect who, in 1980 with his wife Cheryl Trivison, worked with me to design the Italianate landscape of the property that was formerly our family home and now has been transformed into an event venue and sculpture park called the LaSalle Reserve.
 I know Richard would have appreciated this sculpture’s purposeful ambiguities.